 Wellington Terrace Retaining Wall Replacement and Montreal Street Combined Sewer Separation

-The City of Kingston will be making important infrastructure improvements around Montreal Street and Ordnance Street.
+Infrastructure improvements and repairs are planned for Montreal Street and Ordnance Street in 2028.
 These will enhance public safety, preserve heritage features and support long-term environmental goals.

 Wellington Terrace Retaining Wall